ukhsa-collaboration/ukhsa-science-research-site-dev/content/our-research/self-isolation.md

 thumbnail: "thumbnail-isolation.png"
 alt: "The impact of self-isolation on psychological wellbeing - COVID"
 description: "The impact of self-isolation on psychological wellbeing"
 excerpt: "During the COVID-19 pandemic, everyone was asked to carry out protective behaviours that would prevent the spread of illness.
-While people had been asked to isolate in previous outbreaks, the impact of quarantining on psychological wellbeing was unclear.
-A rapid review was carried out to inform the public health response to the COVID-19 pandemic."
+While people had been asked to isolate in previous outbreaks, the impact of quarantining on psychological wellbeing was unclear."
 buttonText: "Learn more about the impact of self-isolation on psychological wellbeing"
 ---